 Our Analysis and Test Results

-One of our most significant concerns with this design is the fact that you have to have the inner sanctum of the bivy open and exposed to insert the single pole.
+One of our most significant concerns with this design is that you have to have the inner sanctum of the bivy open and exposed to insert the single pole.
 This causes two problems.
-The first is exposing the inside to the elements in the case you are pitching in a storm, and secondly, the pole fit is exceptionally tight.
+The first is exposing the inside to the elements if you are pitching in a storm, and secondly, the pole fit is exceptionally tight.
 Because the pole is held in with tension, this process is challenging when wearing gloves.
-These may seem like nitpicky details, but when thinking about the ease of setup between the BD Bipod and the Outdoor Research Alpine, along with the ability to keep the inside dry under any circumstances with the OR bag, we must be ruthless.
+These may seem like nitpicky details, but when thinking about the difficulty of setup, along with the challenge to keep the inside dry under any circumstances, we must be ruthless.

-The extra room to maneuver/toss and turn was appreciated after being crammed in some of the ultralight bivies such as the SOL Escape Bivvy or the Frog TACT.
-The BD Bipod earned high marks for comfort compared to the rest of the field.
+The extra room to maneuver/toss and turn was appreciated after being crammed in some of the ultralight bivies.
+The BD Bipod earns high marks for comfort compared to the rest of the field.

-The BD Bipod was one of the largest packed bivies we tested.
-While it isn't so big you can't pack it along on your next adventure, it is quite large compared to similarly performing bivies.
-When we look at the size to performance ratio of the MSR AC Bivy, it's hard to compete.
-The MSR AC gave us similar but slightly less weather protection in a package that could fit inside the BD Bipod's stuff sack multiple times.
-Overall it wasn't too excessive, but it is getting close to the size of the Black Diamond Firstlight Tent, which is a two person four season tent.
+The BD Bipod is one of the largest packed bivies we tested.
+While it isn't so big you can't pack it along on your next adventure; it is quite large compared to similarly performing bivies.
+Overall it wasn't too excessive, but it is getting close to the size of the Black Diamond Firstlight Tent, which is a two-person four-season tent.

-After extensive testing, hiking, skiing, weathering snow and rainstorms, the BD Bipod offered decent performance and proved itself to be quite durable.
-Ultimately, if the price was a bit lower, we would recommend this to a friend who was venturing out on a backpacking trip in a stable climate.
-When it comes down to making a choice between the two alpine bivies with poles in this review we would have to recommend the OR Alpine over the BD Bipod.
+After extensive testing, hiking, skiing, weathering snow, and rainstorms, the Black Diamond Bipod offered decent performance and proved itself to be quite durable.
+Ultimately, if the price were a bit lower, we would recommend this to a friend venturing out on a backpacking trip in a stable climate.